eliasdaler/unnamed_lua_binder/README.md

 unnamed_lua_binder
 ==================

-Simple lua binding with C++ I'm currently using for my game.
+Simple lua binding with C++ I was using for my game.

+This is very old and not that good.
+Use [sol2](https://github.com/ThePhD/sol2) instead!
+It's perfect.

 **Tutorial**

+**Warning: very outdated**

 **Part1**: http://eliasdaler.wordpress.com/2013/10/11/lua_cpp_binder/